Do I need to create a separate Apple ID for each device?

 Until the introduction of iOS 9, deploying multiple iPads generally involved setting up an individual Apple ID account for each iPad.

-While setting up multiple Apple ID's does take time (you must create a unique email address for each Apple ID and verify that address), for smaller deployments, this may still be the fastest and/or most cost-efficient option.
+While setting up multiple Apple ID's does take time (you must create a unique email address for each Apple ID and verify that address), for smaller deployments, this may still be the fastest option.
 If you opt to go this route, you can then purchase a Kiosk Pro license on each individual Apple ID account or redeem a Volume Purchase Program license code or gift code for each account.
 If you are redeeming a code for the app license, you can create Apple ID’s without associating a credit card.

 Some customers have chosen to connect multiple iPads to a single Apple ID (you can connect up to 10 devices to a single ID).
 If you choose to go this route, you still need to purchase the correct number of licenses as gift or VPP codes and keep these additional licenses on file as Apple retains the right to audit this type of usage.